About LEHA

 What We Do

-LEHA's purpose is to advance our nation's efforts to eliminate lead paint poisoning and other public health and environmental hazards through the following initiatives:
+LEHA's purpose is to advance our nation's efforts to eliminate lead paint poisoning and other public health and environmental hazards through four core initiatives.

 National Forums

-Provide forums for the exchange of state-of-the-art information on lead-based paint detection, hazard control and abatement methods through conferences, meetings and publications.
+Convene professionals to exchange state-of-the-art knowledge on lead detection, hazard control, and abatement — through conferences, meetings, and publications.

 Training & Accreditation

-Initiate activities for the training, accreditation and recognition of lead-based paint industry practitioners, including community and parent groups, local health and housing departments, government and many others.
+Initiate activities for the training, accreditation, and recognition of lead-based paint practitioners — from contractors to community and health officials.

 Legislative Advocacy

-Promote legislative, regulatory, philanthropic, and private efforts to enhance professional lead-based paint detection, abatement and worker health and safety practices.
+Promote legislative, regulatory, philanthropic, and private efforts to enhance professional detection, abatement, and worker health & safety practices.

 Support planning to strategically solve the complex lead-based paint problem and other healthy housing, public health and environmental issues.